Childhood and Education Journey of Seth MacFarlane in Timeline

 In 1995, Seth MacFarlane graduated from the Rhode Island School of Design (RISD) with a Bachelor of Fine Arts degree.

-September 10, 2001: Gave a speech at Rhode Island School of Design
+September 10, 2001: Speech at Rhode Island School of Design

 On July 16, 2010, Seth MacFarlane's mother, Ann Perry Sager, died from cancer.

-In an October 2011 interview, Seth MacFarlane discussed his childhood fascination with the Communion ceremony and a comic strip he created that led to controversy.
+In an October 2011 interview, Seth MacFarlane revealed his childhood fascination with the Communion ceremony, which inspired a controversial comic strip.

 In 2015, Seth MacFarlane endorsed Bernie Sanders for the 2016 U.S. presidential election, and introduced Sanders onstage at a Los Angeles rally.

-In 2016, after the primaries, Seth MacFarlane supported Hillary Clinton for president during the general election.
+After the primaries in 2016, Seth MacFarlane supported Hillary Clinton for president during the general election.

 In 2019, Seth MacFarlane supported Pete Buttigieg in the 2020 U.S. presidential election.

-In 2020, after the primaries, Seth MacFarlane endorsed Joe Biden for president during the general election.
+After the primaries in 2020, Seth MacFarlane endorsed Joe Biden for president during the general election.